AhmedK12/PlaylistDownloader/README.md

 # PlaylistDownloader
-Dynamic optimal partition of video file fast download
+Dynamic optimal partition of video file for fast downloading